kantord/LibreLingo/README.md

 - [Practice TDD by creating a LibreLingo-based language-learning app](https://dev.to/kantord/practice-tdd-by-creating-a-librelingo-based-language-learning-app-4apf)

 ## License
-LibreLingo is licensed under the AGPL-3.0 License.
-Course content and other creative content might be licensed under other licenses, such as CC.
+LibreLingo is licensed under the AGPL-3.0 license.
+In addition, course content and other creative content might be licensed under different licenses, such as CC.

 This image shows a summary of the licensing of our dependencies: